orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

 When `false` (the default):

 - the table of contents appears to the left (wide desktop layout) or the top (narrow mobile layout)
-- the section content appears to the right (wide desktop layout) or under the table of conents (narrow mobile layout)
+- the section content appears to the right (wide desktop layout) or under the table of contents (narrow mobile layout)

 When `true`: